pkijowska/projects-studying-etc/calendo/README.md

 - [ ] Add calendar view
 - [ ] Ability to add daily reminders / delete them
-- [ ] Edit daily reminders / 2nd phase
-- [ ] Clicking on a arrow shows the view for previous/next month / 2nd phase
+- [ ] Clicking on a arrow shows the view for previous/next month
-- [ ] Unit test
+- [ ] Jest tests
 - /calendar will show the main calendar view
 - [ ] Add state management redux
 - [ ] Ability to add a location to the day